 Intern will hold and commit to a scenic crew position for the main stage and/or children’s theatre productions.
-As such, they will be required to attend the strike and assist with the build of all shows during their twelve week internship.
-Previous carpentry, scenic building and crew experience preferred.
+As such, they will be required to attend the strike and assist with the build of all shows during their twelve-week internship.
+Previous carpentry, scenic building, and crew experience preferred.
 Qualified individuals will have the opportunity to serve as tech director for the Playhouse summer camps, which is a paid position.

 Intern will assist the production manager with the day to day activities of managing theatre productions at the Duluth Playhouse as well as other management duties.
 Intern will work on running crew for one production and assistant stage manage one production.
 Qualified individuals will have the opportunity to stage manage a Children’s Theatre summer program production, which is a paid position.
-Individual should be organized, have strong communication skills and a general knowledge of theatre production.
+The individual should be organized, have strong communication skills and a general knowledge of theatre production.

-Intern will assist sound designer on shows during the Children’s Theatre or Main Stage season, and will serve as Board Op and Mic Wrangler as needed.
+Intern will assist sound designer on shows during the Children’s Theatre or Main Stage season and will serve as Board Op and Mic Wrangler as needed.
 Qualified individuals will have the opportunity to design sound for one of the Children’s Theatre summer program productions, which is a paid opportunity.
 Applicant should have some sound experience and some realized or unrealized sound design experience.

 Intern will serve as an Assistant Director in at least one Playhouse production and will be expected to attend auditions, rehearsals and production meetings.
 This opportunity is open to applicants of all levels of experience who are looking for opportunities to become more involved with the Playhouse organization.

-Applications for the fall/winter of 2016-17 are due by September 18, 2016.
-Email applications in PDF format to email@example.com
+Email applications in PDF format to firstname.lastname@example.org.

 Mail applications to: